cogemol/PDA_am_MPIfG/README.md

 - Documentation is included as comments in the Jupyter Notebook itself, see [PDA_MPIfG.ipynb](PDA_MPIfG.ipynb).
 - An Updated Version has been included as [PDA_MPIfG_Date_korr.ipynb](PDA_MPIfG_Date_korr.ipynb) as a change in the delivered dates caused the date not to be transfered correctly and more in Sept 2021.
 - As there is a second step necessary to enrich the data with a working permanent Mailto-Link, a second Jupyter Notebook titled [mailto_link_skript](mailto_link_skript.ipynb) is also included in this repo.
+This has been updated, to provide the Data with a field 001, that is needed for data extraction for Vufind.

 ## Requirements

 The notebook was created with Visual Studio Code 1.58.2
 It was written in python 3.8.10 / 64-bit
 For more information on dependencies see: [requirements.txt](requirements.txt)